 3. Soak the lentils in hot water for 20 minutes.
 Lentils will swell in size.

 4. After the resting time, transfer the lentils to a strainer and drain the water.
 Rinse the lentils thoroughly under running water for a couple of minutes.
 Set aside to drain.

-6. Sauté lentils over medium heat, stirring frequently.
+6. Sauté lentils over medium-low heat, stirring frequently.
 Initially, the lentils will stick to the spoon.

-7. Sauté for 8-10 minutes or until the lentils feel dry.
+7. Sauté for 10-15 minutes or until the lentils turn slightly deep in color and become fragrant.
 The trick is to evaporate all the moisture from the dal.
 So, do not overcook the lentils.
 Take the pan off the heat and allow the lentils to cool comfortably.

 8. When cooled, transfer the moong dal to a food processor.

-9. Pulse the lentils until fine and powdery.
+9. Pulse the lentils until fine in texture.

 11. Heat ghee in the same pan.